Apple Privacy Changes Will Cloud Email Open Rates

 Apple recently announced that its upcoming release of iOS 15 will include a number of privacy-related changes designed to give users greater control over their personal information that is shared with third parties.

-For consumers, this is good news.
+This is good news for consumers.
 Providing greater transparency of how our information is being shared (and sold!) as we spend our time online is incredibly valuable.
-And, we hope that more companies move to provide this information in the future.
+We hope that more companies will move to provide this information in the future.

 That said, this latest release by Apple could have a major impact on how fundraisers and marketers do their work.